Swapstergit88/EcomAnalysisExcel/README.md

 Email: connectinglobe7@gmail.com

-LinkedIn: Your LinkedIn Profile

-This README is designed to showcase your analytical skills and the business problems you've solved through data analysis.
-It highlights your ability to derive actionable insights from complex datasets, making you a strong candidate for roles that require data-driven decision-making.
+This README is designed to showcase your analytical skills and the business problems solved through data analysis.
+It highlights ability to derive actionable insights from complex datasets, making you a strong candidate for roles that require data-driven decision-making.